phuongthanhnguyen/PersonalizedPageRank/README.md

 # PersonalizedPageRank
-A Java implementation of the Personalized PageRank algorithm

-# SimRank

-This repository contains the source code implementation of Personalized PageRank and a dataset for testing the algorithm.
+This repository contains a Java implementation of the Personalized PageRank algorithm and a dataset for testing.

 ## Introduction